duffylaura/README-maker/Develop/README.md

   ## Usage

-  N/A
+  Examples for usage

   ## License

-  This project is licensed under the terms of MIT license.
+  This project is licensed under the terms of Apache license 2.0.

+  For more information on this license, please visit [this link](https://www.apache.org/licenses/LICENSE-2.0).

   ## Contributing

-  The following people collaborated on this project with me: N/A.
+  The following people collaborated on this project with me: Collabzzzz.

   Interested in contributing!?
 There are many ways to contribute to this project.
 Get started [here](github.com/duffylaura/README-maker).

   ## Tests

-  undefined
+  Instructions are stated.

   ## Questions